libreobjet/open-guide/economics.md

 Opportunities to explore
 ----------------------------------
 ### Education
-Through the organisation of workshops, participation in lectures and any other form of knowledge transmission, a designer could get financial support for developping and grow his/her work.
+Through the organisation of workshops, participation in lectures and any other form of knowledge transmission, a designer can get financial support for developping and grow his/her work.

 Education of the buyer.
 Education of the editor.